oat-sa/taohub-articles/articles/Installation and Upgrading/install-from-config-file.md

 #### Configuration

-This section have several properties, each property match a specific config in your final installation.
+This section has several properties, each property match a specific config in your final installation.
 Some of them are mandatory, some others are optional.

 Mandatory configuration: